Highlights of Turkey

 A free day to relax and start enjoying the delights of the Turquoise Coast.

-Alternatively you may wish to visit Kekova for an exciting canoeing adventure.
-Kekova is famous for its offshore sunken underwater ruins.
+This morning head off on an exciting canoeing adventure in Kekova, famous for its offshore sunken underwater ruins.
 Enjoy paddling the gorgeous tranquil turquoise waters of this ‘Environmental Protection Area’ with its sheltered bays and pristine scenery.
 The ruined city of Dolikhiste lies just beneath the water off Kekova Island and is best viewed up close from your canoe.
 Swimming is not permitted near the ruins but there will be other opportunities to enjoy these crystal clear waters.

 Drive to Dalaman (45mins) for your flight home (or Antalya 4hrs).
 There are also options to extend your journey with a drive to the natural wonders of Pamukkale (3hrs), a series of dazzling calcified limestone terraces.
 Or on to the ancient city of Ephesus.